Ansible Tower

 In more undersized team environments where everyone is well-versed in Ansible, maintaining control over automating the infrastructure and adhering to Ansible’s best practices in terms of using playbooks, meeting your security conditions, and delegating control is manageable.

-When moving automation to a product and numerous teams using the CLI for automation, the problem is governance and control.
+When automation is moved to a product and numerous teams use the CLI for automation, the problem is governance and control.
 For example, various users will write their Playbooks stored locally on their laptops.
 These Playbooks can be controlled, but the controlling factors may not be enforced.

 Consequently, the potentially uncontrolled playbooks are configuring your organization’s entire infrastructure.
 So, we need to find a way to extend automation throughout the enterprise in a more controlled, secure, and scalable way.
 This can only be done with a platform approach to security, not CLI.

 Red Hat Tower: Ansible Tower Use Cases